-As this Court's precedents make clear, "First Amendment concerns arise where a State enacts a law that has the purpose and effect of subjecting a group of voters or their party to disfavored treatment by reason of their views," Vieth, 541 U.S. at 314 (Kennedy, J., concurring), because "the system of government the First Amendment was intended to protect" is a "democratic system whose proper functioning is indispensably dependent on the unfettered judgment of each citizen on matters of political concern," Elrod, 427 U.S. at 372.
+As this Court's precedents make clear, "First Amendment concerns arise where a State enacts a law that has the purpose and effect of subjecting a group of voters or their party to disfavored treatment by reason of their views," Vieth, 541 U.S. at 314 (Kennedy, J., concurring in the judgment), because "the system of government the First Amendment was intended to protect" is a "democratic system whose proper functioning is indispensably dependent on the unfettered judgment of each citizen on matters of political concern," Elrod, 427 U.S. at 372.
 The First Amendment does not permit the state to subject to disfavored treatment persons whose "beliefs and associations" do not "conform . . . to some state-selected orthodoxy," Rutan v.
 Republican Party of Ill., 497 U.S. 62, 75 (1990), in order to "tip[] the electoral process in favor of the incumbent party," Elrod, 427 U.S. at 356; Heffernan v.
 City of Paterson, 136 S. Ct.
-1412, 1417 (2016) ("With a few exceptions, the Constitution prohibits a government employer from discharging or demoting an employee because the employee supports a particular political candidate.
-The basic constitutional requirement reflects the First Amendment's hostility to government action that 'prescribe[s] what shall be orthodox in politics." (quoting West Va.
+1412, 1417 (2016) ("With a few exceptions, the Constitution prohibits a government employer from discharging or demoting an employee because the employee supports a particular political candidate The basic constitutional requirement reflects the First Amendment's hostility to government action that 'prescribe[s] what shall be orthodox in politics." (quoting W. Va.
 Bd. of Educ. v.
-Barnette, 319 U.S. 624, 642 (1943))). "[G]overnment discrimination based on the viewpoint of one's speech or one's political affiliations" is simply antithetical to the First Amendment.
+Barnette, 319 U.S. 624, 642 (1943))).

+"[G]overnment discrimination based on the viewpoint of one's speech or one's political affiliations" is simply antithetical to the First Amendment.
 See Bd. of Cty.
 Comm'rs v.
 Umbehr, 518 U.S. 668, 683 (1996); O'Hare Truck Serv., Inc. v.
-City of Northlake, 518 U.S. 712, 721 (1996) (refusing to permit government to "coerce support" simply because of "dislike of the individual's political association").
+City of Northlake, 518 U.S. 712, 721 (1996) (refusing to permit government to "coerce support" simply because of "dislike of the individual's political association"); Bd. of Educ., Island Trees Union Sch.
+Dist.
+No. 26 v.
+Pico, 457 U.S. 853, 870-71 (1982) ("If a Democratic school board, motivated by party affiliation, ordered the removal of all books written by or in favor of Republicans, few would doubt that the order violated the constitutional rights of the students denied access to those books.").